 The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
-The Library through the Hanover County Board of Supervisors elected to continue contributing the 5% employee contribution amount for all eligible Plan 1 and Plan 2 employees through June 30, 2012.
+The Library through the County Board of Supervisors elected to continue contributing the 5% employee contribution amount for all eligible Plan 1 and Plan 2 employees through June 30, 2012.
 Beginning July 1, 2012 new employees were required to pay the 5% member contribution.
 In addition, for existing employees, employers were required to begin making the employee pay the 5% member contribution.
 This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.
-The Library through the Hanover County Board of Supervisors elected to require that employees pay the 5% member contribution effective July 1, 2012 and provided a salary increase equal to the 5% employee-paid member contribution.
+The Library through the County Board of Supervisors elected to require that employees pay the 5% member contribution effective July 1, 2012 and provided a salary increase equal to the 5% employee-paid member contribution.
 In addition, the Library is required to contribute the remaining amounts necessary to fund their participation in the VRS using the actuarial basis specified by the Code of Virginia and approved by the VRS Board of Trustees.

-The contractually required contribution rate for the Library in VRS for the fiscal year ended June 30, 2016, was 10.51% of their annual covered employee compensation.
+The contractually required contribution rate for the Library in VRS for the fiscal year ended June 30, 2017, was 10.71% of their annual covered employee compensation.
 This rate was communicated in a letter from VRS in conjunction with the Library segregating from the County as a separate employer for VRS reporting effective July 1, 2015.

 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Library were \$99,771 and \$113,256 for the years ended June 30, 2016 and June 30, 2015, respectively.
+Contributions to the pension plan from the Library were \$110,831 and \$99,771 for the years ended June 30, 2017 and 2016, respectively.

-(e) Net Pension Liability
+E. Net Pension Liability

-At June 30, 2016, the Library reported a net pension liability of \$53,831.
-The net pension liability was measured as of June 30, 2015 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as June 30, 2014, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2015.
+The net pension liability was measured as of June 30, 2016.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2015, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2016.